JessieYF/parking-lot/README.md

-~~the parking lot is available and no car~~ | ~~park~~ | ~~fail~~ a car with number and the parking lot is already has a car with the same number | park | fail a matched ticket | pick | success and return the car ~~no ticket~~ | ~~pick~~ | ~~fail~~ ticket is not matched | pick | fail
+~~the parking lot is available and no car~~ | ~~park~~ | ~~fail~~ a car with number and the parking lot is already has a car with the same number | park | fail a matched ticket | pick | success and return the car a matched ticket and has already picked a car | pick | fail ~~no ticket~~ | ~~pick~~ | ~~fail~~ ticket is not matched | pick | fail